InternetMaximalism/intmax2-docs/developers-hub/intmax-client-sdk/faq.md

 ### Q. Why does it take time to execute the fetchTokenBalances function?

 **A.** The fetchTokenBalances function retrieves user data and simultaneously synchronizes token balances.
 Once the synchronization is complete, the execution time will be shorter for subsequent calls. **Normally, if balance synchronization is not required, it completes in about 6 seconds.**

+### Q. Why does the `broadcastTransaction` function take a noticeable amount of time to complete?

+Operations such as sending or withdrawing funds must verify whether they can be executed based on the user's current and correct balance.
+Because the system needs to wait until the validity of the latest block is verified, the `broadcastTransaction` function requires a certain amount of time to complete.
+In the case of withdrawals, after broadcasting the transaction, it is necessary to synchronize the balance again to ensure it reflects the latest state.
+This step is required because an additional request must be sent to the node to complete the withdrawal process.